voxel51/fiftyone/docs/source/user_guide/brain.rst

 .. note::

-    Performing similarity search on a |DatasetView| will only return results (that have been indexed) from the view.
+    Performing similarity search on a |DatasetView| will **only** return results from the view (if the view contains samples that were not included in the index, they will never be included in the result).

     This means that you can index an entire |Dataset| once and then perform searches on subsets of the dataset by